 CryptoKitties are ERC-721 tokens.
 The Ethereum blockchain generates them as unique tokens.
 This means that each generated token is unique and independently verified.
 This differs from ERC-20 tokens, which are identical.
 Hence, CryptoKitties are Non-fungible tokens (NFTs).

 Collecting CryptoKitties might be fun for some users, but their actual value lies in the CryptoKitty Marketplace.
 Here CryptoKitty owners can list cats from their collection and sell them for ETH.

 CryptoKitty differs in price according to its rarity.
 There are 50,000 generation-0 cats.
 The developers first created these cats in 2017.
 They are the rarest and fetch a hefty price on the CryptoKitty Marketplace.

-The InterPlanetary Search Engine or IPSE is a decentralized search engine.
+The InterPlanetary Search Engine, or IPSE, is a decentralised search engine.
 It rivals popular search engines like Google or Bing because they own personal data and sell it to advertisers.
-On the other hand, decentralized search engines want to put an end to this and give benefits to advertisers.
+On the other hand, decentralised search engines want to put an end to this and give benefits to advertisers.

 As far as dApps go, this one is based on IPFS (InterPlanetary File System) and EOS.
 It gives users features not found on traditional search engines.

 Users do not need to store their data with internet companies like Google.
 Instead, they can use decentralised storage solutions to store their data, giving them full ownership.